Metadata#

 Streamlink supports a number of metadata variables that can be used in the following CLI arguments:

-Metadata variables are surrounded by curly braces and can be escaped by doubling the curly brace characters, eg. {variable} and {{not-a-variable}}.
+Metadata variables are surrounded by curly braces and can be escaped by doubling the curly brace characters, e.g. {variable} and {{not-a-variable}}.

-The availability of each variable depends on the used plugin and whether that plugin supports this kind of metadata.
-If a variable is unsupported or not available, then its substitution will either be a short placeholder text (--title) or an empty string (--output, --record, --record-and-pipe).
+If no metadata is available for a specific variable, then its substitution will either be a short placeholder text (--title) or an empty string (--output, --record, --record-and-pipe).

 Variable